signalfx/integrations/collectd-couchbase/docs/gauge.bucket.basic.quotaPercentUsed.md

 ---
 ### quotaPercentUsed gauge

-This is bucket related metric.
 Percentage of RAM used (for active objects) against the configure bucket size (%).